 Captain Joe Gabe

 Captain Joe Gabe entered the fire service in 1998 as a public safety officer in Escanaba, MI.
 Joe joined the Green Bay Fire Department in April 2001, as a fire fighter.
 Mr. Gabe was promoted to Lieutenant in the Fire Marshals Office in 2006.
 Captain Gabe’s responsibilities include fire Inspections, fire code enforcement, fire investigation, and fire prevention/life safety issues.
 Joe obtained a Bachelors Degree in Science (Secondary Education) from Northern Michigan University in 1992.
-Captain Gabe is also a Certified Fire Investigator and president of the Brown County Fire Investigation Task Force.
+Captain Gabe is also a Certified Fire Investigator and former president of the Brown County Fire Investigation Task Force.
 Email Captain Gabe.

 Lieutenant Michael Ireland

 Entered the fire service in 1982 as a junior firefighter with hometown volunteer fire department.
 Followed in dad’s footsteps and became a member of the volunteer fire department in 1987.
 Graduated from University of Cincinnati with an Associate of Applied Science in Fire Service Technology.
 Hired by the Green Bay Fire department in March of 1996.
 Promoted to Lieutenant in the Fire Marshals office in March 2017.
 Duties include fire inspections, code enforcement and fire investigations.
 Email Lieutenant Ireland.